SanchesS/map-advices/README.md

 These steps are optional but provide a basis for hosting the app so it can be accessed from a mobile device.

+## iOS Version

+A SwiftUI version of the onboarding demo lives in the `ios` directory.
+Open that folder in Xcode 14 or newer and run it on a simulator to see the draggable card stack and markers on Apple Maps.
+An onboarding overlay appears the first time the app launches.